mmallicoat/subreddit-graphs/reports/subreddit-networks.rst

 Graph density is defined as the ratio of the number of edges to the total possible number of edges between the nodes.
 The total possible would be achieved if every node was connected to every other node.
-For a graph with *n* nodes, this would result in *n choose 2* or *n \* (n - 1) / 2* edges.
+For a graph with :math:`n` nodes, this would result in :math:`\binom{n}{2}` or :math:`n(n - 1) / 2` edges.
 The density thus varies from 0 (in a graph with no edges) to 1 (in a graph with every possible edge).
 The densities of the financial and programming graphs are 0.01 and 0.04, respectively, so they have low density.

 Centrality
 ``````````